-India has signed DTAAs with almost 100 countries to avoid the burden of paying double taxes on one income source.
+India has signed the Double Tax Avoidance Agreement (DTAA) with Ireland to avoid the burden of paying double taxes on one income.
 Countries entering into this Agreement gain tax benefits on several types of earnings.
+DTAA applies to persons who are residents of India and Ireland or both.
 This treaty also facilitates improvement in trade relationships and economic growth.

-In this article, we will delve deep into the significance of the DTAA treaty between both countries and understand the relevance of the taxes covered.
+In this article, we will examine the significance of the DTAA treaty between both countries and understand the relevance of the taxes covered.

 The India-Ireland DTAA is a bilateral arrangement to promote investment and trade between the two nations.
 It allocates tax rights between Ireland and India, signifying that an entity or person will not be taxed twice on the same income.
 Moreover, under this Convention, the residents of both nations are entitled to certain tax exemptions and credits.